Automatic system for measuring residual stresses

 The standard defines 2 main different algorithms:

 a uniform stress field calculation mainly suggested to determine a representative size of the residual stresses that are present in the materials for “Thick” and “Intermediate” thickness workpieces;

 a non-uniform stress field calculation for the evaluation of the stresses in the total depth of analysis for “Thick” and “Intermediate” thickness workpieces.

-Some limitations connected with the type of strain gauge used are still present, as well as the maximum allowable eccentricity error (±0.004 D, ±0.02mm for standard gage) , the maximum stress level that can be measured (80% of the yield strength for thick specimens).
+Some limitations connected with the type of strain gauge used are still present, as well as the maximum allowable eccentricity error (0.025mm) , the maximum stress level that can be measured (80% of the yield strength for thick specimens).

 The MTS3000-Restan system offers a wide range of solutions for hole drilling measurements and provides several accessories to extend the range of applicability of the method including polymeric and composite materials.